ttttmr/Office2019VL/readme.md

 Modify the office_vol.xml file according to your needs.

+Support for installing Access, Excel, Groove, Lync, OneDrive, OneNote, Outlook, PowerPoint, Publisher, Teams, Word, Visio

-By default, only Word, Excel and PowerPoint are installed.
+By default, Word, Excel, and PowerPoint are installed in Chinese.

 ## Download & Install